-As most of our leases do not provide an implicit rate, we use our collateralized incremental borrowing rate based on the information available at the commencement date in determining the present value of future payments.
-Currently, none of our leases include variable lease payments that are dependent on an index or rate.
-We are responsible for payment of certain real estate taxes, insurance and other expenses on certain of our leases.
+As most of our operating leases do not provide an implicit rate, we use our collateralized incremental borrowing rate based on the information available at the commencement date in determining the present value of future payments.
+Currently, none of our operating leases include variable lease payments that are dependent on an index or rate.
+We are responsible for payment of certain real estate taxes, insurance and other expenses on certain of our operating leases.
 These amounts are generally considered to be variable and are not included in the measurement of the ROU assets and the related lease liabilities.
 We generally account for non-lease components, such as maintenance, separately from lease components.
 Our lease agreements do not contain any material residual value guarantees or material restricted covenants.
 Leases with a term of 12 months or less are not recorded on the balance sheet; we recognize lease expense for these leases on a straight-line basis over the lease term.

 We received tenant improvement allowances for each of our two leases with respect to our Orlando Facility.
 These allowances were used to construct improvements and are included in leasehold improvements and operating lease liabilities.
 The balances are being amortized over the corresponding lease terms.
-In August 2023, we completed the construction of additional tenant improvements within the premises subject to our continuing lease for our Orlando Facility, of which the landlord has agreed to provide provided \$2.4 million in tenant improvement allowances.
-We are funding the balance of the tenant improvement costs, which we estimate will be approximately \$3.8 million \$3.7 million, pending final construction invoices.
+In August 2023, we completed the construction of additional tenant improvements within the premises subject to our continuing lease for our Orlando Facility, of which the landlord provided \$2.4 million in tenant improvement allowances.
+We funded the balance of the tenant improvement costs of approximately \$3.7 million.